Dasvi: Reception

-Sukanya Verma of Rediff.com gave the film a rating of 3 out 5 stars and wrote "Abhishek packs a punch and Nimrat is deliciously wicked, but Dasvi falls short of being the razor-sharp satire it deeply aspires to be".
-Bharathi Pradhan of Lehren rated the film 3 out of 5 stars and wrote "Dasvi is like an average exam paper – some are expected, some catch you by surprise, you get some right and you get some wrong".
-Renuka Vyavahare of The Times of India rated the film 2.5/5 and wrote "Dasvi has a noble intent but that doesn't translate into a engaging movie".
-Shubhra Gupta of Indian Express gave the film a rating of 2.5/5 and wrote "Abhishek Bachchan is a perfect match for the kind of character he is playing.
-It's a pity that the material never quite knows whether it is an exaggerated parody or a sharp comedy with realistic overtones".
-Shubham Kulkarni of Koimoi rated the film 2.5/5 and wrote "What should have been a moving film turns out unintentionally funny".
-Avinash Lohana of Pinkvilla rated the film 2.5/5 and wrote "when you see the film it is evident that the makers wanted to strike the right balance between conveying a message and entertaining the audience, but it ends up being more preachy than anything else".
+Sukanya Verma of Rediff.com gave the film a rating of 3 out 5 stars and wrote, "Abhishek packs a punch and Nimrat is deliciously wicked, but Dasvi falls short of being the razor-sharp satire it deeply aspires to be."
+Bharathi Pradhan of Lehren rated the film 3 out of 5 stars and wrote, "Dasvi is like an average exam paper – some are expected, some catch you by surprise, you get some right and you get some wrong."
+Renuka Vyavahare of The Times of India rated the film 2.5/5 and wrote, "Dasvi has a noble intent but that doesn't translate into a engaging movie."
+Shubhra Gupta of Indian Express gave the film a rating of 2.5/5 and wrote, "Abhishek Bachchan is a perfect match for the kind of character he is playing.
+It's a pity that the material never quite knows whether it is an exaggerated parody or a sharp comedy with realistic overtones."
+Avinash Lohana of Pinkvilla rated the film 2.5/5 and wrote, "when you see the film it is evident that the makers wanted to strike the right balance between conveying a message and entertaining the audience, but it ends up being more preachy than anything else."

-Anna MM Vetticad of Firstpost rated the film 2.5/5 and wrote "Dasvi – part fun, largely skimming over the surface of its concerns and characters, but with just enough going for it to make it a mildly entertaining experience".
-Taran Adarsh of Bollywood Hungama rated the film 2.5/5 and wrote "While Dasvi rests on an interesting story, message, and the impressive performances by the three leading actors, it turns out to be an average fare due to the flawed script".
-Grace Cyril of India Today gave the film a rating of 2/5 and wrote "Abhishek Bachchan has done an impressive job as a Haryanvi politician in Dasvi.
-However, the film's story fails to achieve its purpose".
-Saibal Chatterjee of NDTV rated the film 1.5/5 and wrote "It approaches the job with too much seriousness and takes all the fun out of the exercise in the bargain".
+Anna M. M. Vetticad of Firstpost rated the film 2.5/5 and wrote, "Dasvi – part fun, largely skimming over the surface of its concerns and characters, but with just enough going for it to make it a mildly entertaining experience."
+Taran Adarsh of Bollywood Hungama rated the film 2.5/5 and wrote, "While Dasvi rests on an interesting story, message, and the impressive performances by the three leading actors, it turns out to be an average fare due to the flawed script."
+Grace Cyril of India Today gave the film a rating of 2/5 and wrote, "Abhishek Bachchan has done an impressive job as a Haryanvi politician in Dasvi.
+However, the film's story fails to achieve its purpose."
+Saibal Chatterjee of NDTV rated the film 1.5/5 and wrote, "It approaches the job with too much seriousness and takes all the fun out of the exercise in the bargain."